Stories

 ✩ Featured in Episode 6 of Locus Magazine’s Storytellers series

-“How to Make a Man Love You,” Fantasy Magazine
+“How to Make a Man Love You,” Fantasy

 A man realizes his marriage hinges on a dark secret.